State of knowledge

 Data recovery

-ProCall Windows client
+ProCall Client for Windows

 If only files and registry entries that were created by the setup during the UCClient installation have been lost, a repair installation is sufficient.